Kaljurand/K6nele/docs/android_things/README.md

 Configure the system to use EKI TTS by default.

     # (Optional) Look at the current TTS settings and go BACK.
+    # TODO: TTS_SETTINGS does not seem to be present
     $ adb shell am start -a com.android.settings.TTS_SETTINGS
     $ adb shell input keyevent 4